quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-browser-extensions/configuring-bex.md

 ## CSS

-Any styles you want to be made available to your web page (not your Quasar App) should be included in `src-bex/css/content-css.css` as this file ia automatically injected into the `manifest.json` file.
+Any styles you want to be made available to your web page (not your Quasar App) should be included in `src-bex/assets/content.css` as this file ia automatically injected into the `manifest.json` file.

 ::: warning
 This must be native CSS as it's not preprocessed via Sass.
 :::

-## Hook Files

-In a Quasar BEX, you are provided with `background-hook.js`, `content-hook.js` and `dom-hook.js`.
-These files are designed to give you access to a bridge which closes the gap in communication with each layer of a BEX.
-We will explore them in more detail in the [next section](/quasar-cli-vite/developing-browser-extensions/bex-communication).